JamesCalingo/sportventures/posts/bananaball4.md

 Word on the street is that the upcoming league is going to focus on minor league stadiums, so that may also help - especially if it can get more fans into games.
 However, non-Bananas games are going to need to be watched CLOSELY to ensure that the league/sport isn’t being cannibalized by the runaway popularity of the Bananas (who have far more Instagram followers than the other three teams COMBINED).
 They’re likely stuck with the bigger venues due to this, so if demand for them is heavily outpacing demand for the sport as a whole, then that’s likely to be a problem.

 In addition, some of the characters are VASTLY underutilized (looking at you Princess Potassia).
 I will note that there was a post game event that featured only the characters, but most fans were headed home by then (probably because it was specified that the players were NOT going to be present).
-I think they’d benefit from more time in the (literal) sun (and maybe the addition of a villain/heel that’s not just the Party Animals), but that may have to be a spin-off, and who knows how that would go…
+I think they’d benefit from more time in the (literal) sun (and maybe the addition of a villain/heel that’s not just the Party Animals), but that may have to be a spin-off, and who knows how that would go...

 One thing to keep in mind with all of this, however, is the mantra that drives everything the Bananas do: